 The mission of the Trumansburg Food Pantry is to distribute free food to anyone who is struggling to provide food for themselves or their families.
 Food pantry volunteers also connect individuals and families with resources and provide guidance and support as they navigate systems.

-Town of Ulysses Recreation Department
+Ulysses Recreation

 Ulysses Youth Services Department